rollbar/docs/api/items.md

 ```

+---

 ## Modify an item

     PATCH /api/1/item/:id

-Used to modify an item's state; currently only supports changing the status.
+Used to modify an item's state.
+Currently supports:

+- setting the status
+- when resolving, setting the "resolved in version"

 ### Query String Parameters